Dr. Bondar became Patron of Hoopers Africa Trust in June 2013.

 As the world’s first neurologist in space, Dr. Roberta Bondar is globally recognized for her pioneering contribution to space medicine research.
 Aboard the NASA Discovery mission STS-42 in 1992, she conducted over 40 experiments in the shuttle’s first international microgravity laboratory on behalf of six international space agencies.

 Dr. Bondar is an acclaimed photographer of the natural wonders of our planet and the author of four best-selling photo essay books featuring her stunning photography of the Earth.
-She is Co-Founder and President of The Roberta Bondar Foundation, created to inspire all ages to view and to engage with our natural environment in a positive light through the lens of photography http://www.therbf.org She is also a Director of Com Dev International, an aerospace company.
+She is Co-Founder and President of The Roberta Bondar Foundation http://www.therbf.org

 Among the many honors and awards, Dr. Bondar has been recognized with the NASA Spaceflight Medal, inducted into the Canadian Medical Hall of Fame and into the International Women’s Forum Hall of Fame for her pioneering research in space medicine.
-Dr. Bondar is an Officer of the Order of Canada and has been appointed to the Order of Ontario and as a Fellow of the Royal Society of Canada.
-She has received 24 honorary doctorates from Canadian and American universities.
+Dr. Bondar is a Companion of the Order of Canada and has been appointed to the Order of Ontario and as a Fellow of the Royal Society of Canada.
+She has received 28 honorary doctorates from Canadian and American universities.
 Dr. Bondar received her own star on Canada’s Walk of Fame in 2011.

 Chairman: Roger Hooper